 If you’ve suffered damages, you should be compensated for them.
 If you choose to file a claim or lawsuit, you can request monetary compensation for the following:

 Where do I begin filing a personal injury claim?

 It will not cost you anything to come in for a consultation.
-At Wilson, Reives & Silverman, PLLC, all consultations for personal injury cases are given free of charge.
+At Wilson, Reives, Silverman & Doran, PLLC, all consultations for personal injury cases are given free of charge.

-A hit and run lawyer at Wilson, Reives & Silverman is here to provide you with trusted, effective legal counsel.
+A hit-and run-lawyer at Wilson, Reives, Silverman & Doran is here to provide you with trusted, effective legal counsel.
 We’ll focus on your claim, allowing you to focus on recovery and getting back on your feet.